Connecting Employers with Older Workers

 Our aging workforce has been one of the most important issues facing our country.
 By 2028, older workers will represent more than 25% of our labor force.
 This is good news.
-Older workers bring much-needed experience, emotional intelligence, and generational diversity to our workplaces.
+Older workers bring much-needed experience, emotional intelligence, and creativity to our workplaces.

 But only 4% of employers have committed to programs that help integrate older workers into their talent pool.
 And, as workers age, the opportunities to update their skills are less and less available.